in4margaret/in4margaret.github.io/blog/_posts/2018-08-19-logstash-azure.md

 2. Add user name and credentials.
 ![My helpful screenshot]({{ "/assets/img/ElasticSearchonAzure/1.png"}})

-3. Creare your VNET and subnet.
-If you want to add some web api after you will need to add your web app to the same directory.
+3. Creare your Vnet and subnet.
+If you want to add some web api after, you will need to add your web app to the same Vnet.
 ![My helpful screenshot]({{ "/assets/img/ElasticSearchonAzure/2.png"}})

 4. Create 1 client node